Lucius-White/kids2cooks/src/recipes/bacon.md

   - First, line a microwave safe plate with bacon.
   - Then spread out the bacon and make sure none of them are touching.
   - Put a paper on the bacon after you have spread them out.
-  - Put the plate full of bacon and cook it for a minute and thirty seconds but you can cook it for longer if you want.
+  - Put the plate full of bacon in the microwave and cook it for a minute and thirty seconds but you can cook it for longer if you want.
   - Lastly, take the bacon out and eat it!
 ---